 A couple of weeks ago, my husband was telling me that heard from others about a gathering of people that has emerged around the world, calling themselves the Sunday Assemblies.
-Basically, it's church without God.
+Basically, it’s a church without God.
 Wow.

 It made me start to think about the difference God’s presence makes.
 I believe God’s presence is visible, tangible, recognisable and powerful.